Gandalf1783/JRPGGameServer/README.md

 ---

 ### Known Bugs:
+- Chunkgeneration always creates the whole map, rather than just a part of it.
+Will take exponentially more time with a larger world.
 - Sending all Players to a new Player is not done correctly!
 - Not a bug, but seed has to be determined when no world is loaded randomly.
 - Command world createimage does not always reflect the current world with the current seed.